abcnorio/mixedmethod-rcode/README.md

 ## R version

-All scripts were written and tested under R v3.
+All R scripts were written and tested under R v3.
 "In theory" they should run with later versions of R as well.
 However, sometimes packages are not maintained anymore and then they are dropped or something changes so heavily in a package that previous functions either do not exist anymore or at least not in the way they should and are used here.
 Therefor, one can create a virtual machine, install R v3 and everything should run fine independent from using Linux or Windows.
 All scripts were developed under Linux, but also tested under win7.

 ## R libraries

-Many scripts require external R-packages and external libraries.
+Many scripts require external R packages and external libraries.
 Sometimes they require especially under Linux some compilation of libraries.
 Such compilations under Linux should be done directly by running R from the commandline and not via using some GUI like rstudio, because experience shows that the compilation tends to break and fail if such a GUI is used.
 Compilation directly via R on the commandline works pretty well, and afterwards the GUI can be used again.
 Under windows, most libraries do not require any compilation.
 If those compiled packages should be made available to all local users, start R as root and install then packages.

 ## Disclaimer

 Although all R scripts were tested heavily we cannot rule out any possible errors.
 So we do not guarantee anything but to advice that users should use their common sense whether a result makes sense and is done properly or not.
 All R scripts are simple and pure text files.
 Still, usage is always at one's own risk.

-## Errors in the R-code
+## Errors in the R code

 If one finds a bug please contact us with a short and clear example so we can try to reproduce it and fix the error.
 Important is to understand that sometimes due to demonstration goals the code is not perfect and is revised a few lines later.
 Those incidents are no bugs but intentional for educational purposes to show that things evolve and do not happen accidentially, but statistical work means (ideally!) slow and steady progress towards a goal that sometimes even changes.
-In general, the R-code is there for educational purposes and adjusted to the tasks (e.g. data sets) and the specific topics of the book.
-The R-code does not fulfill the requirements of traditional R-packages like some universal library.
+In general, the R code is there for educational purposes and adjusted to the tasks (e.g. data sets) and the specific topics of the book.
+The R code does not fulfill the requirements of traditional R packages like some universal library.
 Nevertheless, some of the functions may be useful in various changing contexts.
+R code is provided "as is".

 ## AQUAD 7 files